solrevdev/solrevdev.github.io/_drafts/how-to-migrate-from-dotnet-core-31-to-dotnet-core-50.md

 - csharp
 - dotnetcore
 title: How to migrate from .NET Core 3.1 to .NET Core 5.0

 ---
 **Overview** ☀

 The very latest version of .NET Core was launched at [.NET Conf](https://www.dotnetconf.net/).

-It is the free, cross-platform and open source developer platform from Microsoft which includes the latest versions of ASP.NET and C#.
+It is the free, cross-platform and open-source developer platform from Microsoft which includes the latest versions of ASP.NET and C# among others.

 I decided to wait until the upgrade was available in all the various package managers such as [homebrew](https://brew.sh/) on macOS and [apt-get](https://linux.die.net/man/8/apt-get) on Ubuntu and [chocolatey](https://chocolatey.org/) on Windows before I upgraded my projects.

 This ensured that my operating systems were upgraded from .NET Core 3.1 to .NET Core 5.0 for me almost automatically.

-So, this post will hopefully document the steps needed to upgrade an ASP.NET Core 3.1 Razor Pages project from ASP.NET Core 3.1 to ASP.NET Core 5.0.
+This post will hopefully document the steps needed to upgrade an ASP.NET Core 3.1 Razor Pages project from ASP.NET Core 3.1 to ASP.NET Core 5.0.

 The [migrate from .NET Core 3.1 to 5.0](https://docs.microsoft.com/en-us/aspnet/core/migration/31-to-50?view=aspnetcore-5.0&tabs=visual-studio-code) document over at Microsoft should help you as it did me.